namphan2599/unravel123/README.md

-## "We messed up the keming again guys."
+## Two SQL tables sit at the bar.
+A query approaches and asks "Can I join you?"